 1.3.
 Scope

-This specification applies to all NIEM model package descriptions (MPD).
-Currently, NIEM MPDs include the following:
+This specification applies to all NIEM IEPD.

-information exchange package documentation (IEPD) — Defines a NIEM data exchange, and is the primary focus of this specification.

-Release — Includes a major, minor, or micro release of the NIEM model, or a core supplement applicable to one or more releases.
-See [NIEM High-Level Version Architecture 3.0].

-Domain update — Allows a NIEM domain to change or add to the content of its own domain schema document in a published release.
-See [NIEM Domain Update Specification 1.0].

-Enterprise Information Exchange Model (EIEM) — A model derived from a NIEM release on which one or more IEPDs can be based.
-See the NIEM concept paper [NIEM Business Information Exchange Components 1.0].
-A normative specification for this concept does not yet exist.

-This document is the baseline specification for all MPDs, and in particular, it focuses on the normative rules for IEPDs.
-In the future, detailed rules that apply to other MPDs (listed above) will be published in other NIEM specifications.
-Also, in the future, other types of MPDs may be added to this list.

 NIEM is a data layer for an information architecture.
-Files in an MPD generally define XML Schema types and declare XML elements and attributes to use in payloads for information exchanges.
-While an MPD may also contain files from layers beyond the data layer, this specification is not intended to define details of other architectural layers.
+Files in an IEPD generally define XML Schema types and declare XML elements and attributes to use in payloads for information exchanges.
+While an IEPD may also contain files from layers beyond the data layer, this specification is not intended to define details of other architectural layers.
 Such files are generally present only to provide additional context, understanding, or assistance for implementing the exchange of payloads.

-This specification defines several incremental stages of conformance to support iterative MPD development, with conformance testing possible at each step instead of delayed to the end.
-Tool vendors should be able to build, adapt, and integrate software tools to assist in MPD development and assembly, from raw parts to finished product.
+This specification defines several incremental stages of conformance to support iterative IEPD development, with conformance testing possible at each step instead of delayed to the end.
+Tool vendors should be able to build, adapt, and integrate software tools to assist in IEPD development and assembly, from raw parts to finished product.

-An MPD developer is not required to revise an MPD that existed before this specification becomes effective.
-However, he is always encouraged to consider revising an MPD to meet this specification, especially when making other significant changes.
+An IEPD developer is not required to revise an IEPD that existed before this specification becomes effective.
+However, he/she is always encouraged to consider revising an IEPD to meet this specification, especially when making other significant changes.

 1.3.1.
 Information Exchange Package Documentation

-This specification defines rules and practices for constructing and packaging conformant MPDs, and in particular, information exchange package documentation (IEPDs).
+This specification defines rules and practices for constructing and packaging conformant IEPDs.
 To the NIEM program, the IEPD is considered the point of interoperability.
-This specification provides a standard version numbering scheme Section 5.2.3, MPD Version Numbering Scheme (c:mpdVersionID), below.
+This specification provides a standard version numbering scheme Section 5.2.3, IEPD Version Numbering Scheme (c:iepdVersionID), below.
 However, it does not provide guidance for managing or processing IEPD versions or their associated IEPs.
 Creation and management of IEPDs is the responsibility of stakeholders and developers.
 As such, IEPDs have their own versioning processes, and are managed independently of the NIEM core and domains.
-NIEM PMO defines IEPD conformance, but IEPD development and management fall outside its scope.
-Nonetheless, in the near term, the PMO intends to develop guidance (through the NTAC) for managing IEPDs, versioning IEPDs, and processing their associated IEPs.
+The NMO defines IEPD conformance, but IEPD development and management fall outside its scope.
+Nonetheless, in the near term, the NMO intends to develop guidance (through the NTAC) for managing IEPDs, versioning IEPDs, and processing their associated IEPs.

 An IEPD defines one or more data exchanges, each occurring in the form of an information exchange package (IEP).
 This specification supports a variety of data exchange use cases, in which the IEP may be: